 Our guests Sandy and Miles from Bemidji stayed with us for their anniversary again this year in April and I showed the quilt project to Sandy because she loves to quilt too.
 She mentioned that her husband Miles makes hangers for all her projects.
 So Miles made me the wooden hanger which is perfect for this quilt to hang on the wall and looks beautiful.
 Thanks Miles and we look forward to seeing you and Sandy again next year for your anniversary at the Inn.

-If you love quilting as I do, I would love to show you the quilt on your next stay at The Firelight Inn on Oregon Creek Bed and Breakfast in Duluth Minnesota.
+If you love quilting as I do, I would love to show you the quilt on your next stay with us.
 Ask me to see the quilt that is hanging in my craft room and I would be happy and proud to show it to you!

 “Let the warmth of the firelight surround you!”